 (velcro or lace)

 This model is to address those who want more padding than the minimal style that most Mexican boxing gloves give you.
-Basically, these are Cleto Reyes but the watered down version.
+These are Cleto Reyes but the watered down version.
 However, these are really good for sparring and heavy bag work — more so than the regular Cleto Reyes

 This has a redesigned velcro strap for easier closing, more padding, and a re-positioned thumb.
 It’s the newest model by Cleto Reyes.
 These are a more ‘modern’ take on the Cleto Reyes traditional glove.
 They are stuffed with latex foam (instead of horsehair) and feature a larger velcro strap, a re-positioned thumb, more padding, and less ‘wrist’ length.
 If anything, these gloves are more similar to the Thai-style boxing gloves or a sort of hybrid between Thai boxing gloves and Cleto Reyes traditional gloves.